 An animated, lively man, he was brash, but seemingly straightforward.
-M&G. “My girls were not here to get married, and they were not here to fuck.
+“I own six clubs.
+Yes, I am a hard man,” Jackson told the M&G. “My girls were not here to get married, and they were not here to fuck.
 They were here to work.”

 He spoke to us about the fierce competition in the strip-club industry, accusations of abuse and allegations of human trafficking, while maintaining his business was above board.
 He was due to appear in the Johannesburg Magistrate’s Court on May 6 on charges of extortion, intimidation and crimen injuria.

 Jackson was gunned down at a friend’s home on Monday night and police are now hunting the gunman who fled the scene after reporting the crime.

 Police spokesperson Colonel Eugene Opperman said on Tuesday the motive was unknown.

 “A man phoned police to claim responsibility and is believed to have fled the scene in Jackson’s car,” said Opperman.

 Jackson owned a string of high-class strip clubs — Teazers — across Johannesburg and was no stranger to controversy.
 His love of fast cars landed him in trouble with the law in 2005 when he was caught driving at 249km/h in a Lamborghini.
 He said he had been on his way to church.

 His murder comes 37 days before the Soccer World Cup kicks off in South Africa and has again put a spotlight on the country’s violent crime rates, among the highest in the world.
 About 50 murders are committed each day, a slightly more than in the United States, which has a population six times larger South Africa’s 50-million people.